parmar-mohit/School-App/Documentation/Socket Communication.md

 The Client is asking server to add the details of New teacher id to Database.Info attribute contains an JSON object with all the attributes of teacher id.

+* Action Code 3

+The Client is asking server to give a list of all teachers in database. info contains nothing and response info contains JSON array where each JSON object contains firstname,lastname and phone number of teacher.

 * Action Code 99

 The Client is informing the server to close the socket.Info contains nothing